thewebguy/bufferapp-php/README.md

 ##### Image Attachments

-The Buffer API seems to be missing documentation for the `media` parameter for creating an update.
+The Buffer API documentation has a list of the `media` parameters for creating an update.

 Their [example here](http://bufferapp.com/developers/api/updates#updatescreate) includes `media[link]`, `media[title]` & `media[description]`.